Dan0xE/Launka/README.md

 ## Setup

 - Download the code from this repo.
-- Ensure a text file named "path.txt" exists in the same directory as the executable.
-This file should contain the absolute path to your TDU2 directory (e.g., `C:\Test Drive Unlimited 2`).
+- Ensure an .ini file named "config.ini" exists (rename the config.example file to config.ini) in the same directory as the executable.
+This file should contain the absolute path to your TDU2 directory and the Mutex Name (e.g., `TDU2_PATH=C:\Test Drive Unlimited 2` and `MUTEX_NAME=your_solution`).

 ## Usage